Equivalence of Liouville measure and Gaussian free field: Abstract

 \section{Abstract}

-Given an instance $h$ of the Gaussian free field on a planar domain $D$ and a constant $\gamma \in (0,2)$, one can use various regularization procedures to make sense of the {\em Liouville quantum gravity measure} $\mu := e^{\gamma h(z)} dz.$ It is known that the field $h$ a.s.\ determines the measure $\mu_h$.
+Given an instance $h$ of the Gaussian free field on a planar domain $D$ and a constant $\gamma \in (0,2)$, one can use various regularization procedures to make sense of the {\em Liouville quantum gravity area measure} $\mu := e^{\gamma h(z)} dz.$ It is known that the field $h$ a.s.\ determines the measure $\mu_h$.
 We show that the converse is true: namely, $h$ is measurably determined by $\mu_h$.
-More generally, given a random closed fractal subset $X$ endowed with a Frostman measure $\sigma_X$ whose support is $X$ (independent of $h$), we construct a quantum measure $\mu_X$ and ask the following: how much information does $\mu_X$ contain about the free field?
-We conjecture that $\mu_X$ always determines $h$ restricted to $X$, in the sense that it determines its harmonic extension off $X$.
-We prove the conjecture in the case where $X$ is an independent SLE$_\kappa$ curve equipped with its quantum natural time, and in the case where $X$ is Liouville Brownian motion (that is, standard Brownian motion equipped with its quantum clock).
-The proof in the latter case relies on properties of nonintersecting planar Brownian motion, including the value of some nonintersection exponents.
+More generally, given a random closed fractal subset $\cA$ endowed with a Frostman measure {$\sigma$} whose support is $\cA$ (independent of $h$), a Gaussian multiplicative chaos measure {$\measure$} can be constructed.
+We give a mild condition on {$(\cA,\sigma)$} under which {$\measure$} determines $h$ restricted to $\cA$, in the sense that it determines its harmonic extension off $\cA$.
+Our condition is satisfied by the occupation measures of planar Brownian motion and SLE curves under natural parametrizations.
+Along the way we obtain general {positive} moment bounds for Gaussian multiplicative chaos.
+Contrary to previous results, this does not require any assumption on the underlying measure $\sigma$ such as scale invariance, and hence may be of independent interest.